How to Run a Successful Email Marketing Campaign (Step by Step Guide)

 Step 2.
 Know Your Goals

 All good marketing starts with setting goals, and email marketing is no different.
 Consider what you want to achieve to run a successful email marketing campaign.
-Typical goals for an email marketing campaign include the following:

 • Welcoming new subscribers and telling them about your business and values, so you build a relationship with them.